 As you can see, you're not quite as in control of gut health as you'd like to think.
 That said, "we know more about how the body functions today than we've ever known in human history," says Bulsiewicz.
 "So when we talk about these things, what we're doing is identifying where the problems exist, then phase two is to create solutions to those problems."

 One solution you've probably heard the most about is probiotics, the bacteria that help support good health, especially in the gut.* So when you take a probiotic supplement, you add more of these good bacteria to your gut.* "Think of probiotics as your little helpers that restore order and help maintain harmony in your gut ecosystem," Pedre previously told mbg.
-There's a lot of evidence that probiotics are beneficial for managing gut issues like diarrhea caused by antibiotics, as well as constipation, among other benefits.* While they can be helpful to take daily, probiotics are particularly important after a course of antibiotics.
-"There are definitely people who benefit from probiotics, but identifying what probiotic for what person, we haven't quite figured out," says Bulsiewicz.
-(That said, you can check out Pedre's guide for choosing the right probiotic.)
+There's a lot of evidence that probiotics are beneficial for managing gut issues like regularity, bloating, and gas, among other benefits.* (You can check out Pedre's guide for choosing the right probiotic.)

 You won't be able to change your gut overnight, but taking these small steps may help reinforce a healthier, better microbiome in time.